-Tinted and solar control window films are designed for home or office use, to mitigate the negative effects of the sun by targeting excess heat, glare, light and UV.Read More
+Solar film and tinted window films are designed for home and office use, to mitigate the negative effects of the sun by targeting excess heat, glare, light and UV.Read More

-Our solar, tinted and reflective window films are designed to mitigate the effect of the sun which can make your home or work environment unbearable at times, and damage valuable artworks and furnishings.
+Our solar film, tinted window film and reflective window films are designed to mitigate the effect of the sun which can make your home or work environment unbearable at times and damage valuable artworks and furnishings.

 Window film is a thin material which is applied directly to the glass.
 You can purchase the film by the meter or cut to size, or have it installed by our team of professional Installers.

 But which film should you use?
 Your windows and - especially - double-glazed units act as heat convectors which magnify the light and trap the heat.
 Solar window film is designed to reject some of the excess heat and light to make your interior more enjoyable.

 The most common issue by far is glare which can make working conditions difficult, especially when working at a computer screen in a bright office.
 Excess glare can reduce productivity and induce headaches, so it shouldn't be ignored.

 In simple terms, to reduce glare, you need to apply a film that will reduce the amount of sunlight, just like a pair of sunglasses would.
 Our tint films or reflective films are ideal for this purpose, and the darker the film, the less glare.
 So, if your windows face South or West, you will need a darker film than you would on East facing windows.
 North facing windows shouldn't be affected.
 Both types of film will also reduce UV light to negligible amounts, and reflective films also add privacy during daytime hours by giving the glass a mirror finish from the outside.